Mulch Calculator - How Much Mulch Do I Need!

 - Select bag size: Choose the mulch bag size you're planning to purchase.
 Most bags are 2 cubic feet, but check your local supplier for available sizes.

-- Review results: The calculator shows bags needed with a 5% waste factor included.
+- Review results: The calculator reports mulch volume and bag estimates with a 5% settling buffer.

 Pro tip: Always order 10% extra mulch to account for settling and spreading.
 Fresh mulch can compact significantly over time.